srikanth37/ren3-rhel-vm-ansible/README.md

 CPU: 2core
 RAM: 8GB
 Disk: 50GB root disk, 50GB secondary disk
+This Ansible collection requires RHEL 9 or RHEL 10.
+You must use one of these supported OS revisions for the playbooks to execute correctly.
 ```

 Ensure the following are in place before using these playbooks: